techicode/ghibli-backend/README.md

 ## TO DO
 - [ ] Improve documentation
-- [ ] Add to the github repo the database script with all the data
+- [x] Add to the github repo the database script with all the data
-- [ ] Implement a image server in the same server for movies/producers/director pictures
+- [x] Implement a image server in the same server for movies/producers/director pictures
+- [ ] Look for a better option to import the db
-- [ ] More 🤓
+- [ ] Testing for the endpoints